DB Tester Specification - Data Formats

 Table Name Derivation

-Table names are derived from filenames:
+Table names derive from filenames:

 | Filename | Table Name |